beflagrant/hotwire-debug/README.md

 # Options

+## Colorscheme
 By default the color-scheme is a Hotwire-inspired teal and yellow.
 There's an alternate color scheme available.
 Add `data-hotwire-scheme-dark` to the root element.

+## Postition

+The default behavior is to appear in the lower right corner of the UI.
+You can change the vertical position by adding one of the following:

+* `data-hotwire-debug-top`
+* `data-hotwire-debug-middle`
+* `data-hotwire-debug-bottom` [Default]

+For hoizontal positioning you can apply to the root element:

+* `data-hotwire-debug-left`
+* `data-hotwire-debug-center`
+* `data-hotwire-debug-right`

 ## Development